Merzasphor/MWSE/docs/source/types/tes3iteratorNode.md

 ### `data`

+*Read-only*.
 The data stored in the node.
 Its type depends on the specific collection.

 ***

 ### `head`

+*Read-only*.
 The previous node in the collection.

 **Returns**: